liyun-li/meh-bot/README.md

 # Meh Bot
-A pure Python bot that clicks the daily Meh icon and optionally sends a text message to consumer about their product.
+A Python bot that clicks the daily Meh icon and optionally sends a text message to consumer about their product.

 ## Sales Pitch
 If you subscribe to Meh, you'd think "Wouldn't it be great if I could check this website every day???", but then you always forget about the site because you're so occupied with other stuff?
 Well here you go!
 An automated bot that texts you about your Meh product and clicks the flipper for you so you don't have to visit the site on your own!
 Meh Bot, your personal clicking assistant.
 Download now!